‘Our life stopped October 7th’ | CNN

 Pressure continues to grow on Netanyahu from inside and outside Israel to stop the civilian deaths and deprivation in Gaza and to bring the hostages home.

-There are still 132 hostages in Gaza, and about 95 are thought to be still alive, Israel says.
+There remain 130 hostages in Gaza who were abducted on October 7, and about 95 are thought to be still alive.
 Each has people desperate to see them again.

 “(Omer) is my life,” said his father Malki.
 “I miss him.
 I miss him very much … We are in the mission of our life now.
 This is our mission to bring Omer back home.”
 He added, “We are doing everything to bring him back home.
 Everything.
 Everything.
 Everything.”